 Staffing Requirements -- Radiological staff needed to perform radiological services for trauma alert patients shall be available 24 hours a day.
 At a minimum, this includes the following:

+Level I and two trauma centers must have the necessary human and physical resources continuously available so that an endovascular or interventional radiology procedure for hemorrhage control can begin within 60 minutes of request

 A radiologist, board certified or actively participating in the certification process with a time period set by each specialty board, and granted privileges by the hospital to provide radiological services for adult and pediatric patients, shall be in-hospital and promptly available 24 hours a day.
 (See Note #5.)
 A chief radiology resident may fill the in-hospital requirement only if the trauma medical director ensures the following:

 A staff radiologist (item B.1. above) is on trauma call and available to arrive promptly at the trauma center when summoned.